Calystegia sepium

-Calystegia sepium (hedge bindweed, Rutland beauty, bugle vine, heavenly trumpets, bellbind, granny-pop-out-of-bed and many others) is a species of flowering plant in the family Convolvulaceae.
+Calystegia sepium or Convolvulus sepium (hedge bindweed) is a species of flowering plant in the family Convolvulaceae.
 It has a subcosmopolitan distribution throughout temperate regions of the North and South hemispheres.

 Description

-Hedge bindweed is an herbaceous perennial that twines in a counter-clockwise direction to a height of up to 3 m.
+Calystegia sepium is a perennial herbaceous plant that twines in a counter-clockwise direction to a height of up to 3 m.
 The leaves are arranged alternately on the spiralling stem; they are dull green above and paler below, simple and sagittate (arrowhead shaped), 5–10 cm long and 3–7 cm broad.

-The flowers are white, sometimes with pink windows, produced from late spring to the end of summer (between July and September in northern Europe).
+The flowers are white, sometimes tinged pale pink, produced from late spring to the end of summer (between July and September in northern Europe).
 The buds are enclosed by large (2 cm long), ovate-lanceolate, green bracteoles with keels and burgundy margins; during anthesis they do not (or scarcely) overlap.
 The open flowers are trumpet-shaped, 3–7 cm diameter.
 After flowering, the fruit develops as an almost spherical capsule, which is hidden by the bracts.
 It is 1 cm in diameter, containing two to four large, dark brown, or black seeds that are shaped like quartered oranges.

-The plant thrives in hedges, fields, borders, roadsides and open woods.
+The plant thrives in hedges, fields, borders, beside water, on roadsides and woodland edges.

-Hedge bindweed is toxic, containing calystegine alkaloids.

 Identification

 There are several species of Calystegia which occur in similar habitats and can be difficult to distinguish, especially when not in flower.
-It is common practice in Britain to treat C. sepium, C. silvatica and C. pulchra as an aggregate, usually recorded as "C. sepium agg.", whenever identification is uncertain.
-The use of this term sometimes creates confusion about which taxon is being discussed.
+C. sepium, C. silvatica and C. pulchra are sometimes recorded as an aggregate, as "C. sepium agg.", whenever identification is uncertain.
+The use of this term can sometimes create confusion about which taxon is being discussed.

-The best way to separate hedge bindweed (sepium) from the other taxa is by the bracteoles, which subtend the flower and wholly or partially encompass the sepals.
-Hedge bindweed has two rather long, narrow bracteoles which do not touch each other, whereas both large bindweed and hairy bindweed have shorter, wider bracteoles which overlap where they meet.
+The best way to separate Calystegia sepium from the other taxa is by the bracteoles, which subtend the flower and wholly or partially encompass the sepals.
+Calystegia sepium has two rather long, narrow bracteoles which do not touch each other, whereas both large bindweed (Calystegia silvatica) and hairy bindweed (Calystegia × pulchra) have shorter, wider bracteoles which overlap where they meet.

 Taxonomy

-Other vernacular names include greater bindweed, bearbind, hedge convolvulus, hooded bindweed, old man's nightcap, wild morning glory, bride's gown, wedlock (referring to the white gown-like flowers and the binding nature of the vine), white witches hat, belle of the ball, devil's guts and hedgebell.
-A common childhood pastime in the UK is to 'pop' the flowers from the sepals while chanting "Granny, granny — pop out of bed".